wireservice/agate/docs/index.rst

 journalism is a intended to fill a very particular programming niche, that of non-professional data analysts who need to get shit done quickly.
 These are the principles of its development:

 * Humans have less time than computers.
 Always optimize for humans.
-* Most datasets are small.
-Never optimize for large datasets.
+* Most datasets are simple and small.
+Never optimize for quants.
-* Most datasets are simple.
-Never optimize for time-series or multi-dimensional datasets.
 * Text is data.
 It must be a first-class citizen.
 * Python gets it right.
-All objects should behave like Python objects.
+Make it work like Python does.
-* Python gets it right.
-Python naming conventions should be reused wherever possible.
-* Humans need a gentle learning curve.
-Statistical knowledge can not be required for basic use.
-* Humans are stupid.
-Illogical computations should not be permitted.
+* Humans are busy, stupid, lazy, etc. It must be easy.
+* Mutability is confusion.
+Processes that alter data must create new copies.

 But why not...